mir-group/nequip/docs/api/data_fields.rst

 .. autodata:: nequip.data._CARTESIAN_TENSOR_FIELDS

-Custom fields must be registered with the following field registration methods to be compatible with the internal logic of NequIP's data processing infrastructure.
+Custom fields must be registered to be compatible with the internal logic of NequIP's data processing infrastructure.
+See the :doc:`developer documentation <../dev/understanding_nequip/data>` for registration details.

-.. autofunction:: nequip.data.register_fields

-.. autofunction:: nequip.data.deregister_fields